 Your Health Insurance Card

-After you enroll in a private health plan and pay your first month's premium, you will receive a membership package with your insurance card and summary of benefits and coverage detailed information.
-(If you are enrolled in Medical Assistance or MinnesotaCare visit the Department of Human Services' website for new member information.)
+After you enroll in a private health plan and pay your first month's premium, you will receive a membership packet with your insurance card and summary of benefits and coverage detailed information.

 Your Health Insurance Card Comes from Your Insurance Company